Neural Bregman Divergences for Distance Learning: Bregman experiments

 \subsection{Divergence regression}

 As a confirmation that our method can faithfully represent Bregman divergences, we use simulated data to demonstrate that our method efficiently learns divergences between pairs of inputs.
-We generate pairs of 20-dim. vectors from a standard Normal distribution, with 10 informative features used to compute the target divergence and 10 distractors.
+We generate pairs of 20-dim. vectors from a Normal distribution, with 10 informative features used to compute the target divergence and 10 distractors.
 To be more challenging and realistic, we add various levels of correlations among all features to make the informative features harder to separate.

-The following target divergences are used: 1) squared Euclidean distance (symmetric); 2) squared Mahalanobis distance (symmetric); 3) $\phi(x) = x \log x$ (asymmetric); 4) KL-divergence (asymmetric).
-In this task we compare our \bregman with Deep-div and Mahalanobis, while the PBDL method does not scale to data of this size.
+The following target divergences are used: (1) squared Euclidean distance (symmetric); (2) squared Mahalanobis distance (symmetric); (3) $\phi(x) = x \log x$ (asymmetric); (4) KL-divergence (asymmetric).
+In this task we compare our \bregman with Deep-div and Mahalanobis, but we did not find a regression option for PBDL in the authors' code.
 Instead we add Deepnorm and Widenorm metrics from \citet{pitis2020inductive} as alternative baselines which do not learn Bregman divergences.

-The results of these experiments are in \cref{fig:sim_plots}, with errors in Table \ref{tbl:sim_errors_correlation}.
-In the symmetric cases of the Euclidean and Mahalanobis ground-truth, our \bregman method performs almost equivalently to learning a Mahalanobis distance itself.
+The results of these experiments are in Table \ref{tbl:sim_errors_correlation}, with loss curves shown in Appendix \cref{fig:sim_plots}.
+In the symmetric cases of the Euclidean and Mahalanobis ground-truth, our \bregman method performs nearly as well as using a Mahalanobis distance itself.
 This shows that our method is not losing any representational capacity in being able to represent these standard measures.
 This is notably not true for the prior approaches for asymmetric learning: Deepnorm, Widenorm, and Deep-div.
-Notably, unlike in the clustering tasks, Deep-div is unable to accurately represent even the most common Bregman regression targets, due to its piecewise representation of $\phi$.
+Notably, unlike in the clustering tasks, the piecewise representation of $\phi$ in Deep-div is unable to accurately represent Bregman regression targets, as discussed earlier in \cref{sec:prior_limits}.
 In \cref{fig:sim_xlogx} and \cref{fig:sim_kl} two asymmetric divergences are used, and our \bregman approach performs better than all existing options.
 Because these experiments isolate purely the issue of learning the divergence itself, we have strong evidence that our approach is the most faithful to learning a known divergence from a supervisory signal.
-Note that the Mahalanobis distance performed second best under all noise levels, meaning the prior asymmetric methods were less accurate at learning asymmetric measures than choosing a purely symmetric parameterization.
+Note that the Mahalanobis distance performed second best under all noise levels, meaning the prior asymmetric methods were in fact less accurate at learning asymmetric measures than a purely symmetric model.